What is Baptism?

 Why is this important for our understanding of baptism?

-It means that John was not introducing something entirely new or some never seen before practice.
+It means that John was not introducing something entirely new or some unheard of practice.
 Evidently, this was something that both John and his audience already understood.
 MacLeod writes:

 Some have argued that he [John the Baptizer] borrowed the practice [baptizing] either from Old Testament ablutions/washings, Jewish Proselyte (i.e., convert) baptism, or the washings of Qumran, the community of the Essenes near the Dead Sea.
 However, John’s practice was different from them all.
 For one thing, he immersed the people himself, while Old Testament ablutions and proselyte baptisms were self-administered. … In short, John’s baptism was original and unique.
 It was a radically new thing.
 David J. MacLeod, “Herald of the King: The Mission of John the Baptist (Matthew 3:1-12),” Emmaus Journal 9, no. 1 (2000): 19.